Josh Rojas Preview, Player Props: Mariners vs. Rays

 Josh Rojas At The Plate

-- In 3.6% of his games this season, he has gone deep, and 1% of his trips to the plate.
+- In 3.6% of his games this year, he has gone deep, and 1% of his trips to the dish.

-- Rojas has had an RBI in 26 games this year (31.3%), including eight multi-RBI outings (9.6%).
-He has also driven home three or more of his team's runs in two contests.
+- Rojas has picked up an RBI in 31.0% of his games this year, with more than one RBI in 9.5% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.